Maximise your market exposure through a Unit Trust investment

-Our Unit Trusts offer greater diversification and minimal risks, while providing added peace of mind as they are part of a well-regulated industry.
+Our Unit Trust Funds offer greater diversification and minimal risks, while providing added peace of mind as part of a well-regulated industry.
 Whether the plan is to save for a short-term or long-term goal, we can help you attain your investment objectives.

 A Unit Trust pools money and invests in shares, bonds, money market instruments and other investments.
 The pool is then divided into equal portions called units.
 Each unit has a price or Net Asset Value (NAV) based on the value of all the assets held in the fund.
 Your units increase in value as the fund’s overall performance improves.